Last Updated on 27 January 2026 by Cycloscope

 You’ll have views of the lake, the forested mountains on your left, and lush vegetation and bustling village life all around you.

-If you want to treat yourself to a nice lakeshore place, we recommend either Ngala Lodge (usually giving good deals to bike travelers) or Makuzi Beach (probably the best beach on this side of Lake Malawi).
+If you want to treat yourself to a nice lakeshore place, we recommend either Ngala Lodge (which usually offers good deals to bike travelers) or Makuzi Beach (probably the best beach on this side of Lake Malawi).

 3. From Nkhata Bay to Vwaza Marsh National Park – 110km

-Mzuzu is where we live, a nice small city where to stock in goods, extend your visa, and have some fun, check out these nice things to do in Mzuzu (including single-track riding in the forest).
+Mzuzu is where we live, a nice, small city where you stock up on goods, extend your visa, and have some fun.
+Check out these nice things to do in Mzuzu (including single-track riding in the forest).

-Going north from Mzuzu you’ll reach Ekwendeni, where you can take the shortcut to Vwaza Marsh.
-This is mostly single-track, no cars can pass there, it’s quite a dry area but very quiet and not difficult to ride.
-If you want to stay on the tar it will be a bit longer and the scenery is not great.
+Going north from Mzuzu, you’ll reach Ekwendeni, where you can take the shortcut to Vwaza Marsh.
+This is mostly single-track; no cars can pass there.
+It’s quite a dry area but very quiet and not difficult to ride.
+If you want to stay on the train, it will take a bit longer, and the scenery isn’t great.

-Vwaza Marsh is a small and very affordable wildlife reserve, the entry fee is 10 USD and for the same price you’ll get one of the cottages on the marsh to spend the night (camping also 10$) – a bit rundown but cozy.
+Vwaza Marsh is a small and very affordable wildlife reserve.
+The entry fee is 10 USD, and for the same price, you’ll get one of the cottages on the marsh to spend the night (camping is also 10$) – a bit run-down but cozy.
 Bring your own food.

 4. From Vwaza Marsh to Nyika National Park – 88km

-88km all on dirt roads and with 1500m elevation gain, this is a hard section.
-Plus, if you want to spend the night in the Nyika NP (highly recommended) you’ll have to add 22 more challenging km to Chelinda Camp, in the heart of the plateau.
+88km all on dirt roads, with 1,500 m of elevation gain, this is a hard section.
+Plus, if you want to spend the night in the Nyika NP (highly recommended), you’ll have to add 22 more challenging km to Chelinda Camp in the heart of the plateau.

-After the gate, the road inside the park is made of decent compact gravel, the gradient is significant but absolutely rideable.
-The initial section of the park goes through the elephant sanctuary, a thick forest.
+After the gate, the road inside the park is made of decent compact gravel; the gradient is significant but absolutely rideable.
+The initial section of the park passes through the elephant sanctuary and a thick forest.

-Getting to the camp is up and down and poor surface, but the scenery is totally worth it – you’ll also meet zebras and elephants on your way.
-At the campsite, watch out for hyenas at night, keep your food safe, and possibly a fire going.
+Getting to the camp is up and down and has a poor surface, but the scenery is totally worth it – you’ll also meet zebras and elephants on your way.
+At the campsite, watch out for hyenas at night, keep your food safe, and keep a fire going.

 5. From Nyika to Karonga – 252km

-In Karonga, you can also head north and enter Tanzania from the main border with Malawi.
+In Karonga, you can also head north and cross into Tanzania at the main border with Malawi.

 6. Karonga to Livingstonia – 108km

-After all that bikepacking struggle, finally another easy cycling day along Lake Malawi shores.
+After all that bikepacking struggle, it was finally another easy cycling day along Lake Malawi’s shores.
 Flat and nice all the way to Chitimba, but with a final surprise.
-To get up to Livingstonia you’ll need to face one of the toughest climbs in Malawi, on one of the first roads ever built.
+To get up to Livingstonia, you’ll need to face one of the toughest climbs in Malawi on one of the first roads ever built.

-The steep and messy road is only about 14km, but it will take several hours on a loaded bike, with a lot of push.
-We recommend stopping slightly further than halfway at Mushroom Farm Eco Lodge.
-From here you can hike to Manchewe Falls and/or Chombe Plateau, both cool and easy walks.
+The steep and messy road is only about 14km, but it will take several hours on a loaded bike, with a lot of pushing.

 Some prefer to use the old lakeshore road.
 In this case, you can leave your stuff at one of the campsites in Chitimba and hike or ride without gear to Livingstonia for a day trip – a good idea if you feel tired.

-Livingstonia itself is the first colonial settlement in North Malawi, an interesting town with great views.
+Livingstonia, the first colonial settlement in North Malawi, is an interesting town with great views.

 7. Livingstonia to Mzuzu – 130km

-For this final section we chose to lead you along the new backroad, this is being completed as I write, the actual conditions (Aug 2022) are 50% paved and 50% compacted.
+For this final section, we chose to lead you along the new backroad.
+This is being completed as I write; the actual conditions are 50% paved and 50% compacted.
 The road begins with two scenic but easy hills before getting flat.

-Once back on the M1, a detour to Rhumpi is worth it, the road goes through a beautiful gorge with a rapidly flowing river, a good option to break the route in 2 days.
+Once back on the M1, a detour to Rhumpi is worth it.
+The road passes through a beautiful gorge with a rapidly flowing river, making it a good option to break the route into 2 days.

 From Mzuzu, you can take a coach back to Lilongwe and fly out.